-Fact sheet 1 - Conservation and management of New Zealand sharks Fact sheet 2 - Landing sharks with fins attached Fact sheet 3 - Landing shark fins subject to a ratio A copy of the regulations is available at: http://legislation.govt.nz
+Fact sheet 1 - Conservation and management of New Zealand sharks

+Fact sheet 2 - Landing sharks with fins attached

+Fact sheet 3 - Landing shark fins subject to a ratio

 The content of this Fact Sheet is information only.
-The requirements are set out in the Fisheries (Commercial Fishing) Regulations 2001 and the Shark (Fin to Greenweight Ratios) Circular 2014.
+The requirements are set out in the Fisheries (Commercial Fishing) Regulations 2001 and the Fisheries (Shark Fin to Greenweight Ratios) Circular 2014.
 The Ministry for Primary Industries does not accept any responsibility or liability for any error of fact or opinion, nor any consequences of any decision based on this information.